 Chase first visited Yangjuan in 2016 while he was a student at Davidson college.
 After spending the summer conducting interviews across Liangshan, he developed a deep affection for the region and all the friends he made there.
 It was the learning and relationships developed among Nuosu friends that Chase took with him as he studied Indigenous rights and bilingual education across a variety of countries for the next two years.
 Chase graduated from Davidson in 2018 with a degree in political science.
 He has since moved back to South Dakota to work with affordable housing and support indigenous organizing in his home.

 He Wenhai, or Yyhxo Vuqie, joined the CMEF board in September, 2015.
-He is a Nuosu scholar, native of Mianning County in Liangshan, is an Assistant Researcher at the Sichuan Nationalities Research Institute and a doctoral student in Anthropology/Ethnology at Southwest Nationalities University.
+He is a Nuosu scholar, native of Mianning County in Liangshan.
+He earned his doctorate in Ethnology from Southwest Nationalities University in 2016 and is now Assistant Professor in the College of Yi Studies at Xichang College in Xichang, the capital of the Cool Mountains.
 He has interested in society, culture, and social change among minority ethnic groups in Southwest China.
-He visited Yangjuan twice in 2015, and will be handling finances and local liaison for CMEF in Sichuan.
-We are delighted to have Vuqie as our newest board member.
+He has visited Yangjuan many times and now handles local finances and scholarships for CMEF in Sichuan.

 Rachel Meyer, Development Coordinator